Huge opportunities for businesses in railways: Goyal

 “From May 31 to June 21, it has come down to double digits and yesterday (Sunday), only three trains.
 So, the demand is over.
 We have sorted out all those who wanted to go back home… We have moved about 7.5 million migrants by trains so far,” the minister said.

 He added that the railways has started 230 trains on regular routes, “they are not going full as people are still hesitant to travel”.
-(AGENCIES)
+(PTI)

 Editorial